"Malloy uses the fluidity of the hypertextual medium to create a poetic text,

 Lori Emerson, Marie-Laure Ryan, and Benjamin Robertson.
 Johns Hopkins University Press

 ...created in a polyphonic text structure, based partly

 Sao Paulo, Brazil, July 16 - August 19, 2012

 Skype performative reading: Judy Malloy: 11 Works 12 Lexias.

-Writer's Notebook for From Ireland with Letters
+Writer's Notebook for Part VI of From Ireland with Letters